-Freycinet National Park and Great Oyster Bay offer visitors truly unimaginable vistas.
-Located off Tasmania’s east coast, the area has rocky granite peaks, abundant wildlife and the oh-so-beautiful white sand beaches of Wineglass Bay.
-You can go swimming, snorkelling kayaking and hiking, just over two hours from Hobart.
+Freycinet National Park and Great Oyster Bay offer visitors truly unique vistas.
+Located off Tasmania’s east coast, the area has rocky granite peaks, abundant wildlife and oh-so-beautiful white sand beaches at Wineglass Bay.
+Located just over a two hour drive from Hobart, it's a delightful spot for swimming, snorkelling, kayaking and hiking.

 2. Bay of Fires